Jiashuo-Sun/DoubanBookList/README.md

 5. [History data of Clean Book Info](https://github.com/Jiashuo-Sun/DoubanBookList/tree/master/history_data)

-Since I'm still scraping data from website daily, I will update the cleaned book infomation set every day and save it in the history for future filtering.
+Since I'm still scraping data from website daily, I will update the CleanBookInfo dataset every day and save it in the history_data for future filtering.

 (I'm still working on this!
 Keep Updating~~)